rnajena/magnipore/README.md

 For optional arguments see magnipore.py --help.
 Includes small number of mapping parameters and the option to skip basecalling. -->

-## Output
+## .magnipore Overview

-The .magnipore file is a tsv containing the following columns.
+The .magnipore file is a TSV containing the following columns.

 - strand : on which strand the comparison took place
 - td_score : threshold distance score for the signal comparison